Blu3DrAEm/oldgregg/README.md

 # Quick Setup:

-1. Download vpnbook openvpn server certificate bundle www.vpnbook.com, extract contents to /home/pi, rename folder 'vpnbook/'
+1. Download vpnbook openvpn server certificate bundle: https://www.vpnbook.com/free-openvpn-account/VPNBook.com-OpenVPN-US1.zip
+Extract the files and rename the directory to 'vpnbook/' (You can choose whichever server certificate bundle you'd like but you will need to edit the 'openvpn.sh' script file to point to the correct certificate if you choose something different)

 The following steps must be completed in a terminal: